During the final class session, you will present your project and then turn in your capstone as your final independent project.

-In this lesson, we'll discuss minimum viable products and how they apply to our capstone projects.
+In this lesson, we'll review MVPs and how they apply to our capstone projects.

 In web development, MVP stands for minimum viable product.
 As the name implies, this is the minimum or most basic version of an application.
 The MVP must solve the problem the application is meant to address — but only in a basic form, without added bells and whistles such as styling, more advanced UI features and other stretch goals.